Here are seven questions that I often receive from existing or potential clients about social media marketing. I hope you find it of some value.

 How to measure the success of my social media efforts?

-If you’re starting on social media, you might want to focus on the number of fans, followers, the reach of your post, and so on.
+If you’re starting on social media, focus on the number of fans, followers, the reach of your post, and so on.
 These are ‘vanity’ metrics.

-While they are interesting to note, they don’t tell the real story.
+While they are interesting to note, they don’t tell the actual story.

 Instead, focus your attention on the amount of traffic your social channel is driving to your website and whether this traffic is converting into leads and customers.